kowshikram06-cpu/Blended-Labs-2025-26-Even/README.md

-# Lab 4 – Working with Amazon Elastic Block Store (EBS)
+# Lab 6 – Scale and Load Balance Your Architecture

 ## Author

-* **Name**: S.KOWSHIK RAM
+* **Name**: S.Kowshik Ram
 * **Register Number**: 212225230143
-* **Date of Submission**: 24-08-2026

 ---

+## Title

+Scale and Load Balance Your Architecture

+---

 ## Objective

-The objective of this experiment is to understand how Amazon Elastic Block Store (EBS) provides persistent block-level storage for EC2 instances.
-This lab focuses on creating and attaching an EBS volume, formatting and mounting it on an EC2 instance, storing data, and verifying data persistence after instance reboot.
+The objective of this lab is to understand how to design a scalable and highly available architecture on AWS using Auto Scaling and Elastic Load Balancing.
+This experiment focuses on distributing incoming traffic across multiple EC2 instances, automatically scaling resources based on demand, and validating fault tolerance.

 ---

 ## Prerequisites

-* Basic understanding of cloud computing concepts
+* Basic knowledge of Amazon EC2 and VPC
+* Completion of previous labs (IAM, EC2, EBS, Database Server)
-* AWS account or AWS Academy Lab access
+* AWS Academy Lab access
-* An existing EC2 instance (Amazon Linux 2 preferred)
-* Basic knowledge of Linux commands
+* Stable internet connection

 ---